ACELS Preparatory Certificate in ELT

 - An official signed headed letter from the conferring institution attesting that the candidate is undertaking the PME/B.Ed. etc..

 This course enfranchises graduates to teach EFL to juniors only in ACELS recognised EFL schools.
-This course does not enfranchise graduates to teach EFL to adults, however it is possible to gain full credit for the course modules as RPL against our TEFL level 7 (teaching adults cert).
+This course does not enfranchise graduates to teach EFL to adults, however it is possible to gain full credit for the course modules as RPL against our TESOL Cert (level 7 equivalent, teaching adults cert).
 The certificate also qualifies graduates to teach EAL/English language support in state schools.

-Participants are required to have attended 95% of the input sessions, complete all course assignments and further to the ‘course’ components complete the supervised teaching component (STC).
+Participants are required to have attended 95% of the input sessions, complete all course assignments and further to the ‘course’ components complete the supervised teaching component (STC) within 36 months.
 Under certain circumstances and at the discretion of the course director, participants may be allowed to make up for unattended sessions on later courses.

 There are five assignments: a grammar presentation plan; a 90-min lesson plan; a reading comprehension activity; a speaking activity; and an end-of-course quiz assignment.
 All assignments carry equal weighting for the final grade.
 TTI assign a final grade: Pass; Approved; Merit and Distinction.